barrust/c-utils/README.md

 [![codecov](https://codecov.io/gh/barrust/c-utils/branch/master/graph/badge.svg)](https://codecov.io/gh/barrust/c-utils)

 This project provides a collection of utility libraries to help reduce the need to write similar code for each project on an ad-hoc basis.
 The need is based on what I have needed in most projects but are ended up written, as needed, and usually differently each time and without unit tests.
+The goal is to provide a single place to store each of these libraries and to provide unit tests.

 If there are other commonly used code or data-structures that should be added, please add a feature request!